zeroc-ice/ice/cpp/BuildInstructionsLinux.md

 ## Building Ice

+From the top-level source directory, edit `config/Make.rules` to establish your build configuration.
+The comments in the file provide more information.
+Pay particular attention to the variables that define the locations of the third-party libraries.

 In a command window, change to the `cpp` subdirectory:

     $ cd cpp

-Edit `config/Make.rules` to establish your build configuration.
-The comments in the file provide more information.
-Pay particular attention to the variables that define the locations of the third-party libraries.

 Now you're ready to build Ice: